Watches of the night: Christianity and the Roman Empire

-According to Ed Arcton, after the influence of the Roman Empire and the Greeks, the number of watches of the night increased to four in Christianity, which were described either numerically, as such as the "third watch" or "fourth watch" (Matthew 14:25, Luke 12:38), or by the terms "even", "midnight", "cock-crowing" and "morning" (Mark 13:35).
-In Christianity, the four watches of the night are: The first watch (6–9 pm) or the evening watch, second watch (9 pm–12 am) or the midnight watch, third watch (12 am–3 am) or the cockcrow watch, and the fourth watch (3 am–6 am) or the morning watch, all of which indicating a ceaseless and vigilant contemplation on God throughout the night, since nighttime is associated with fear and danger.
+According to Ed Arcton, after the influence of the Roman Empire, the number of watches of the night increased to four in Christianity, which were described either numerically, as such as the "third watch" or "fourth watch" (Matthew 14:25, Luke 12:38), or by the terms "even", "midnight", "cock-crowing" and "morning" (Mark 13:35).
+In Christianity, the four watches of the night are: The first watch (6 pm to 9 pm) or the evening watch, second watch (9 pm to midnight) or the midnight watch, third watch (midnight to 3 am) or the cockcrow watch, and the fourth watch (3 am to 6 am) or the morning watch, all of which indicating a ceaseless and vigilant contemplation on God throughout the night, since nighttime is associated with fear and danger.

 The Roman division of nighttime into four watches had pragmatic entailment for security and military operations, as it permitted organized shifts of guards and soldiers.
 The watches of the night were also used for the purpose of maintaining vigilance and prayer, since the division was manifested in both the Old and New Testaments, where it reflected the cultural and religious practices of the Israelites and early Christians.
 The use of Roman timekeeping in the Gospels emphasizes the historical circumstance of the New Testament, where Roman governance and Jewish tradition came across with each other.

 In the early church, during the night before a feast, a vigil was held between 6 pm and 6 am, a timeframe that was divided into four watches or vigils of three hours each; the first, the second, the third, and the fourth vigil.